mstudiva/2bRAD_denovo/2bRAD_processing_README.txt

 # Renames files based on two column lookup table (sampleID.csv): filename, then sample ID
 srun sampleRename.py -i sampleID -f tr0

+# If any files are not renamed, their barcodes have been mis-sequenced
+# move them to a different directory (the hyphen is only found in pre-renamed files)
+mkdir unused
+mv *-* unused/

 # For loop to generate a list of commands for each file
 echo '#!/bin/bash' > trimse.sh
 echo 'module load miniconda3-4.6.14-gcc-8.3.0-eenl5dj' >> trimse.sh